Resolved

 Motion to approve the ordinance modifications and forward them to City Council for discussion and adoption

-1. A committee discussion flagged potential future changes to sidewalk snow-shoveling rules and snow-plowing practices as topics for possible future agenda action.
+2. Committee flagged possible future changes to sidewalk snow-shoveling rules and snow-plowing practices for a future agenda.

 Public Works Committee